bajamircea/bajamircea.github.io/_posts/2019-01-18-premature-optimisation.markdown

 - code like the one on p277:
 ```
-  "for i := 1 step 1 until m do
+  for i := 1 step 1 until m do
     if A[i] = x then found(i) fi;
   m := m + 1; A[m] := x; found(m);
 ```